Relationship

 Currently, the buildings (workshops and office spaces) are heated in a heat transfer process that uses thermal energy from a water-to-water heat pump and electric boilers with a required output of 280 kW (of which 100 kW is used from heat pumps).
 The existing heat pump uses thermal energy from process water which is further used in the flow system to maintain a minimum temperature of 3°C, however, due to high costs of process water, the heat pump is neither profitable nor energy efficient, and the project goal is to give a specific solution to the identified problem.

-The installation of SWHP systems will enable that the temperature of the heat source remains relatively constant throughout the year.
+The installation of SWHP system will enable that the temperature of the heat source remains relatively constant throughout the year.
 Due to more favourable seawater temperature parameters compared to process water, the heat performance factor of the seawater-water heat pump is high.

-The project goal is to improve the central heating system by installing SWHP systems to transfer heat from seawater for heating and cooling building spaces in the Stara Martinscica zone (TOST 2) to use other renewable energy sources.
+The project goal is to improve the central heating system by installing SWHP system to transfer heat from seawater for heating and cooling building spaces in the Stara Martinscica zone (TOST 2) to use other renewable energy sources.

 Person responsible for project implementation: Sandra Uzelac